Kensei Hirata betting profile: Sony Open in Hawaii - PGA TOUR

 Hirata's recent performances

-- Hirata's best finish over his last ten appearances came at the Sony Open in Hawaii, where he finished tied for 21st with a score of 10-under.
+- Hirata had his best finish at the Sony Open in Hawaii, where he finished tied for 21st with a score of 10-under.

 - Hirata has an average of 0.215 Strokes Gained: Off-the-Tee in his past five tournaments.